2026 Canada Job Market Trends Impacting Administrative and Customer Support Jobs

 Hiring plans for administrative and customer support managers

-Hiring managers for administrative and customer support teams in Canada have indicated their hiring plans for the first half of 2026:
+Hiring managers for administrative and customer support teams in Canada have indicated their hiring plans for the second half of 2026:

 53 per cent say hiring skilled talent is more difficult today compared to one year ago